Did you know that California is the nation’s top road trip destination?

 For All Things Outdoors: Highway 395

-For adventurous travelers, Highway 395 (also known as Eastern Sierra Scenic Byway) is the perfect way to experience the mountains and forests of California.
+For adventurous travelers, Highway 395 (also known as Eastern Sierra Scenic Byway) is the perfect California road trip to experience the mountains and forests of the state.
 This Highway is unassuming from the car but it crosses through some of the premier nature in California.
 Along with providing access to premier ski resorts, Lake Tahoe, and Yosemite, it also passes by the highest spot in the lower 48 states, the hottest place on earth, and some of the oldest trees on earth.

 Extend Your Trip: Spend a few nights in Yosemite National Park or in Lake Tahoe!